dennisreimann/masq/README.md

 # Masq OpenID Server

+Please note: Currently this project ist in a WORK IN PROGRESS state.
+I am moving over the masquerade code to this engine approach.

 Masq is a mountable Rails engine that provides OpenID server/identity provider functionality.
 It is the successor of the stand-alone Rails application [masquerade](http://github.com/dbloete/masquerade/).